adamspanier/CryptoConductor/docs/README.md

 - As a **Client**, I want to **view my project** so I can **check on scoring progress**.
   - _Acceptance Criteria:_
-    1. Ensure view project interface exists
+    1. Ensure project dashboard exists
-    2. Ensure project view provides user specific views
+    2. Allow projects to have a client list
-    3. Allow projects to have a client list
+    2. Ensure project dahsbaord displays only client-related projects
-    4. Display all projects that have the client contained in the client list
+    4. Ensure the existence of a view hyperlink for each project the client can view

 <!--
 - As a **Client**, I want to **view my project** so I can **read specialist input**.